zuffdaddy/war-in-takistan/tpwcas/readme.txt

 * The system uses setunitpos to change unit stance.
 The stance changes are subordinate to those issued by a player to a squad.
 A squad given "stand" orders will not duck when bullets start flying.
 Nor will a fleeing unit.
 Nor will a unit ordered into cover.
 Nor may units taken over by various FSMs.
 * TPWCAS is not bulletproof (pun intended), and may not operate perfectly under conditions of very heavy fire by multiple units or, if the framerate is too low.
 * TPWCAS ignores rounds fired from pistols and low calibre SMGs, and subsonic ammunition.
 You won't be able to suppress the enemy by waving your pistol around.
 * TPWCAS implements changes to accuracy, courage etc under fire.
-The system should play nicely with ASR_AI, COSLX and other AI behaviour mods, but please report any clashes.
+The system should play nicely with ACE, ASR_AI, COSLX and other AI behaviour mods, but please report any clashes.
 * As far as the authors can tell, TPWCAS causes minimal drops to framerate even on low spec machines, with 50 or so AI taking pot shots at each other.
 Your mileage may vary depending on computer specs and number of AI.
 We take no responsibility if your computer explodes.
 * Debug balls are registered by the game engine as civilians (!), and may cause some unwarranted effects.
 Use text debugging if this occurs.
 * TPWCAS is in its infancy and probably won't work the way everyone wants it to.
 We welcome any feedback and suggestions.